-Children two (2) years old and under are admitted free with a paying adult, if facility policy allows.
-No Complimentary tickets will be issued.
+Children aged two and under are admitted free with a paying adult.

 Admittance to the competition venue on game days will be by ticket or NCAA-issued credential only.
 Every individual, regardless of age, must have a game ticket for admission, unless specified by the NCAA or venue policy.
-Unless specifically granted an exception, the NCAA requires that the competition venue utilize a ticket scanning system at all general public access points into the competition venue.
-The host venue system will be used for access control, box office walk up sales and day of event issue resolution in the box office.
+Unless specifically granted an exception, the NCAA requires that the competition venue utilize a ticket scanning system at all general public access points into the